What is a shaman and what does a shaman do?

 If you’re new to shamanism and shamanic healing, please do check out these articles as they will give you a good grounding in the subject and also a better idea of what a shaman or shamanic healer can do for you.

-The first article, Fire in the Head, is about what a shaman is, and how being a shaman differentiates you from other spiritual healers.
+Fire in the Head, is about what a shaman is, and how being a shaman differentiates us from other spiritual healers.

 How To Get A Camel Through the Eye of a Needle is about shamanic counselling, or learning to journey to get advice and healing from your own spirits.
 This is something I can teach you how to do.